yangshun/tech-interview-handbook/algorithms/README.md

 When using recursion, always remember to check for the base case, usually where the node is `null`.

-When you are asked to traverse a tree by level, use depth first search.
+When you are asked to traverse a tree by level, use breadth-first search.

 Sometimes it is possible that your recursive function needs to return two values.